 QB3-Berkeley Undergraduate Biotech Internships

-• Work full-time and earn a competitive salary to help cover college expenses.
+• Work full-time and earn a competitive salary;

-• Work one-on-one with faculty mentors and utilize advanced laboratory facilities.
+• Work one-on-one with mentors and utilize advanced laboratory facilities;

 • Develop new technical, communication, time management, and leadership skills.

-Note: Unfortunately, seniors are not eligible to participate in this program.
+*Unfortunately, students with senior standing are not eligible to participate in this program.

 ||Letter of recommendation due

 ||Applicant screening and ranking by QB3-Berkeley Faculty